Cyclone Dovi (2022)

-Cyclone Dovi was a powerful tropical cyclone across the Southern Pacific in February 2022.
+Severe Tropical Cyclone Dovi was a powerful tropical cyclone across the Southern Pacific in February 2022.
 The system became the third named tropical cyclone of the 2021–22 South Pacific cyclone season.
 The storm first formed in the Australian basin on February 4 before crossing over into the South Pacific.
 The storm caused one death in New Caledonia, and several mudslides occurred in New Caledonia and Vanuatu.
 Dovi also caused flight cancellations and damage out of New Zealand.

 Meteorological history

 On February 4, the United States Joint Typhoon Warning Center reported that a tropical disturbance, had developed within the Australian region about 695 nmi to the west of New Caledonia.
 The disturbance was starting to develop a low-level circulation, which was accompanied by fragmented atmospheric convection, along a frontal boundary that extended across the Cape York Peninsula and the Coral Sea.
 Over the next couple of days, the Australian Bureau of Meteorology (BoM) and the Fiji Meteorological Service (FMS) started to monitor the poorly organized system as Tropical Low 18U and Tropical Disturbance 08F, as it moved eastwards within the frontal boundary towards Vanuatu and the South Pacific basin.
 During February 7, the system started to slowly consolidate, as it passed to the north of New Caledonia, before the FMS classified the system as a tropical depression.
 At this stage, the depression was moving eastwards and was predicted to continue to move eastwards towards Fiji, however, the depression slowed down as it approached the islands of southern Vanuatu during February 8.